core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 It is possible for CoAP endpoints to discover application groups as well as CoAP groups, by using the RD-Groups usage pattern of the CoRE Resource Directory (RD), as defined in Appendix A of {{I-D.ietf-core-resource-directory}}.
 In particular, an application group can be registered to the RD, specifying the reference IP multicast address, hence its associated CoAP group.
 The registration is typically performed by a Commissioning Tool.
 Later on, CoAP endpoints can discover the registered application groups and related CoAP group, by using the lookup interface of the RD.

-CoAP endpoints can also discover application groups by performing a multicast discovery query using the /.well-known/core resource.
+CoAP endpoints can also discover application groups by performing a group discovery query using the /.well-known/core resource.
 Such a request may be sent to a known CoAP group multicast address associated to application group(s), or to the All CoAP Nodes multicast address.

 When secure communication is provided with Group OSCORE (see {{chap-oscore}}), the approach described in {{I-D.tiloca-core-oscore-discovery}} and also based on the RD can be used, in order to discover the security group to join.